python-poetry/poetry/docs/repositories.md

 ```

 {{% warning %}}
-Depending on your systems configuration, credentials might be saved in your command lines history.
+Depending on your system's configuration, credentials might be saved in your command line history.
 {{% /warning %}}

 Once this is done, you can add dependencies to your project from this source.